NoriSte/all-my-contributions/README.md

 ## Articles

+**Some UI testing problems and the Cypress way** - Why is testing a web application so hard?
+Why generic browser automation tools do not fit well the UI/E2E testing needs?
+Why does Cypress outstand? ([Medium](https://medium.com/@NoriSte/some-ui-testing-problems-and-the-cypress-way-22312ab986e3) - [dev.to](https://dev.to/noriste/some-ui-testing-problems-and-the-cypress-way-1167))

 **Software tests as a documentation tool** - Why tests are perfect to tell a story of your code. ([Medium](https://medium.com/@NoriSte/software-tests-as-a-documentation-tool-e1c463bad1be) - [dev.to](https://dev.to/noriste/software-tests-as-a-documentation-tool-36pl) - [LinkedIn](https://www.linkedin.com/pulse/software-tests-documentation-tool-stefano-magni))

 **Launching “\$ npm run” programmatically with `npm.run()`** - No need for child_process.exec() etc. Pre and post scripts are respected too. ([Medium](https://medium.com/@NoriSte/launching-npm-run-programmatically-with-npm-run-f2a1b8a569a6) - [dev.to](https://dev.to/noriste/launching-npm-run-programmatically-with-npm-run-3mmc) - [LinkedIn](https://www.linkedin.com/pulse/launching-npm-run-programmatically-npmrun-stefano-magni))